 Construction jobs face the same hazards.
-Construction industry employers have a duty to protect their employees from work dangers.
+Construction industry employers have a duty to protect their employees from workplace dangers.
 Safety managers and job supervisors must always keep safety a top priority.
 The following are the top reasons safety should remain a concern for construction employers.

 While all industries experience worker injuries, construction jobs involve working in especially dangerous circumstances.
 Sometimes the situation is so extreme it can result in the death of a worker.
 Many of the deadly injuries suffered by construction workers include one of the Fatal Four, which includes deadly falls, being struck by an object, electrocution, and incidents involving workers being caught or crushed by heavy machinery.